bogdan-kulynych/bank/README.md

 ## Protocol

-Protocol is via HTTPS RESTful API.
+It's a RESTful API via HTTPS.
 Every client is required to have a key / certificate signed with Bank CA certificate.
-There are *Toy SSL certificates* for testing purposes in `ssl` directory.
+There are *sample SSL certificates* for testing purposes in `ssl` directory.

 ### Greeting